The Electoral Process

+An election follows a set legal process which is outlined very briefly for candidates and the public below.
 If a vacancy occurs during the term of office for Local Government then a by-election will generally be held within 3 months.
-Other major election dates may already be scheduled.
+Other major election dates may already be scheduled

-The Returning Officer will advertise the Notice of Election with details of the vacancy (ies) approximately 6-7 weeks before the Election day.
-At the same time he will publish an election timetable which sets out the keys dates for lodging nomination papers, appointing agents, close of registers, issue of postal votes, and key deadlines/times for both the voter and candidates.
+The Returning Officer will advertise the Notice of Election with details of the vacancy (ies) approximately 6-7 weeks before the polling day.
+At the same time they will publish an election timetable which sets out the keys dates for lodging nomination papers, appointing agents, close of registers, issue of postal votes, and key deadlines/times for both the voter and candidates.
 These notices will appear in the regional paper and on the council website.

-As soon as the notice of election is issued, the nomination packs will be available from the Election Office.
+As soon as the notice of election is issued, the nomination packs will be available from the election office.
 This contains all the key information about the election for the candidate including the nomination form.
 There is also a handbook for candidates, which explains the electoral process in detail and also gives further information about candidate’s descriptions, election expenses, rules surrounding campaigning and the count.
 More information about becoming a councillor for local government is available.

-There is a set date by which voters must have registered prior to the election.
+There is a set date by which voters must be registered prior to the election.
 This cut off date allows the electoral registers to be finalised before the election and postal votes to be printed prior to dispatch.

 Postal votes will be issued by the Returning Officer about 10-14 days prior the election, candidates will receive notification of this.
-Candidates and Agents are not entitled to attend the issue.
+Candidates and Agents are not legally entitled to attend the issue.

 The method of voting for a Local Government election is by preferential voting.
 Voters mark their choice of candidate by marking 1, 2, 3 and so on, in order of preference.
 This is known as the Single Transferable Vote or STV.

-Scottish Parliament Elections are conducted using a mixed member proportional representation system known as Additional Member system.
+Scottish Parliament elections are conducted using a mixed member proportional representation system known as Additional Member system.
 Voters place a 'X' on the ballot paper against one candidate on 2 papers, one for constituency and one for the regional list.

 Other elections are conducted by First past the Post (FPTP) where voters place a 'X' on the ballot paper against one candidate.

-The Count is either held at close of poll at 10pm or the next day following the election.
+The count is either held at close of poll at 10pm or the next day following the election.
 For a full election this is usually held in the Elgin Town Hall.
 For Local Government by-elections the count will usually be held at a venue within the ward that is contested.